tydaeus/notes/git/git-common-commands.md

 Use `git checkout -- FILE` to replace FILE with the latest version from HEAD.

 ### git reset
-`git reset` allows you to remove commits from the current branch.
-Recommended for use on private branches only.
+`git reset` allows you to restore the current branch to the state it was in during a specified commit.
+Without any other specifiers, this results in a restore to HEAD state (unstaging all staged but uncommitted files).
+Recommended for use on private/local branches only.

-For example, `git reset HEAD FILEPATH` will remove any commits to FILEPATH that are not part of HEAD.
-Note that this does not modify the file, just what changes to the file have been committed.
+`git reset <commit>` will reset the commit tree (by moving the HEAD pointer) to the state it was in at `<commit>` without making any file modification.
+This allows you to make additional revisions or change how you make the commit(s).

+Adding the `--hard` switch specifies that the files should also be restored to the specified state (discarding any changes).
+Off-tree commits will persist until pruned.

 ### git revert
 `git revert <commit>...` makes a commit that reverts prior commit(s).
 Note that `git revert` cannot be restricted to a single file; it operates on the entire tree.